What is Dyne Testing?

 How is a Dyne Test Conducted?

-Dyne testing gauges the surface energy of non-absorbent, polymer-based materials.
-Dyne test solutions typically come in a set with a number associated with each dyne test pen or dyne test ink.
+Dyne testing is typically used to gauge the wetting tension of non-absorbent, polymer-based materials.
+Dyne test solutions typically come in a set with a surface tension number associated with each dyne test pen or dyne test ink.

-- Common dyne test solutions include dyne test pens and dyne test ink.
-Dyne test ink can be applied using sterile cotton applicator swabs, brush applicators, and pens.
+• Common dyne test solutions include dyne test pens and dyne test ink.
+Dyne test ink can be applied using clean cotton applicator swabs, brush applicators, and pens.

 ASTM & ISO Standards for Dyne Testing

-The primary benefit of this approach, grounded on the ASTM standard test method D2578-84 and ISO 8296, is the ability to conduct the test quickly and, in theory, ease of use on the production floor.
+The primary benefits of this approach, grounded on the ASTM standard test method D2578-84 and ISO 8296, are the ability to conduct the test quickly and, in theory, easily, on the production floor.

 These standards outline the procedure for determining the wetting tension of polypropylene and polyethylene film and sheeting only.
 These specific guidelines should be followed to achieve the most consistent and reliable results on material surfaces.
-Even when following these guidelines carefully, variation between technicians and day-to-day activities has been found [R.J.
+It's well-known, however, that significant variation occurs between technicians even when evaluating the same materials [see, for example, R.J.
 Caimi, L.K.
 Derr, T.J.
-Dunn, Precision of the surface energy test, Converting Magazine, 10 (6) (1992) 62.]
+Dunn, Precision of the surface energy test, Converting Magazine, 10 (6) (1992) 62.].

 Common Uses of Dyne Testing

-According to the ASTM standard, dyne testing was specifically designed for polyethylene and polypropylene films.
-While employing this procedure and the specified chemicals for films made from different polymers is feasible, it may alter the surface energies at the gas-liquid and solid-liquid boundaries, impacting the contact angle and wetting tension.
-The user must determine the suitability and importance of using materials other than a polyolefin.
+As mentioned, dyne testing was specifically designed for polyethylene and polypropylene films.
+While employing this procedure and the specified chemicals for films made from different polymers can be feasible, the user must determine the suitability and importance of using materials other than a polyolefin.

 Dyne testing is commonly used in manufacturing environments where materials are tested before adhesion processes like bonding, sealing, coating, painting, and printing.